 The Oil Painter's Guide to Protecting Yourself and The Environment

-Not always the first priority for artists but an awareness of health and safety practises is really important to protect yourself and the environment.
-Bones recently discovered in Tuscany are almost certainly thought to be Caravaggio’s due to the alarming levels of lead they contain.
-Clearly we’ve moved on since then and are much more aware of harmful materials.
-Their use is either much diminished or vanished altogether.
-Artists are rarely exposed to the inspections and procedures that keep other businesses mindful of the hazards of toxic materials, so here is an overview on what you should be doing to protect yourself, others, and the environment.
+We’ve moved on since then and are much more aware of harmful substances: the use of the most dangerous ones is either much diminished or has vanished altogether.
+But artists still work with toxic materials and are rarely exposed to the inspections and procedures that keep other businesses mindful of the hazards involved.
+Here’s an overview of what you should be doing to protect yourself, others, and the environment.

-- Avoid eating, drinking and smoking whilst in the studio as you risk ingesting toxic materials.
+- Avoid eating, drinking and smoking in the studio, as you risk ingesting toxic materials.

 - Avoid excessive skin contact with materials, particularly solvents.

-- Do not allow solvents to evaporate as when inhaled they can cause dizziness, nausea and worse.
-Only use the least amount necessary for the job in hand.
+- Do not allow solvents to evaporate.
+When inhaled they can cause dizziness, nausea and worse.
+Only use the smallest amount necessary for the job in hand.

 - Clean up spills immediately.

 - Wear an approved mask when dealing with dry pigments to avoid inhalation.

 |Oily rags should be kept in an airtight metal container

 It’s very important that nothing goes down the sink.
 Solvents and heavy metals are toxic and must be disposed of responsibly.
 Have a good clean-up and disposal system that is as ethically responsible as possible.

 - Palette cleaning Clean up by scraping your palette into newspaper, then putting that in a sealed bag for disposal.